 The second Mul.Apin tablet shows that the solar year was divided into a scheme of 12 solar months, of 30 days each, during which the sun occupied different parts of the sky.
 It set out: From month 12, day 1, to month 2, day 30, the sun is in the Path of Anu.
 From month 3, day 1, to month 5, day 30, the sun is in the Path of Enlil.
 From month 6, day 1, to month 8, day 30, the sun is in the Path of Anu.
 From month 9, day 1, to month 11, day 30, the sun is in the Path of Ea.
 (Hence the obliquity of the path of the sun was known to the scribes of the Mul.Apin texts at least circa 700 BCE.)
 In the Mul.Apin scheme the year was thus divided into 4 astronomical seasons corresponding to the 4-fold division of the ecliptic.
 Each of these 4 seasons was further divided into 3 solar months.

 Prior to the Mul.Apin system of 17/18 constellations/stars (circa 1000 BCE earliest) the ecliptic was not specifically marked (or identified) in Babylonian astronomy.
-(Not all the 17/18 constellations/stars that were used to mark the path of the Moon were within the ecliptic.)
+(Not all the 17/18 constellations/stars that were used to mark the path of the Moon were within the ecliptic.
+However, the 17/18 stars in the path of the moon provided a functional means for defining the ecliptic.)
 Earlier than circa 1000 BCE there was, in Babylonian astronomy, no intentional system of marking the path of the ecliptic.
 In the early Babylonian scheme the constellations marking the the approximate "equatorial" pathway of Anu comprised an "equatorial" "zodiac."
 (It is certain the the Babylonians had no formal concept of the celestial equator.)

 (In some Sumerian texts dated circa 2500 BCE there are references to apparent stations of the moon called "houses."
 In the Post Sargonic/Ur III Period the Sumerian term "house" (é) is (apparently) used to denote the celestial positioning of the moon (and to all appearances dropped during the Old Babylonian Period).
 Some of the earlier assyriologists proposed Pre Sargonic/Sargonic Period dates.]
 (Hermann Hunger ("The Cultic Calendars of the ancient Near East." in The Journal of the American Oriental Society, October-December, 1996) makes the informed and elucidating comment: "I find it misleading to mention the zodiac (and its subdivisions), which was invented around 400 B.C., in connection with the term "house" of the moon, since the meaning in the older texts is clearly not the same as in the younger.
 Even if the passages quoted refer to places in the sky, they could not be defined by fixed stars, because the moon is not in the same place on the same calendar date each year.
 Also, e-[u.sub.4]-7 seems to me to mean "house of day seven" and not "seventh house."
 And that could be a building on earth, as are the other "houses of the moon" mentioned.")